 "Carina del Valle Schorske has a fresh perspective and a bright, authoritative narrative voice; her prose is lyrical and accessible, richly researched and sharply argued." —The Whiting Foundation

 Carina del Valle Schorske is a Puerto Rican writer and translator.
-Her debut essay collection, The Other Island, was recently awarded a Whiting Nonfiction Grant.
+Her forthcoming debut essay collection, The Other Island, was recently awarded a Whiting Nonfiction Grant.
 The jury described her work in progress as “poetic and politically astute…[a] profound work of cultural criticism.”

 As a translator, Carina is guided by an ethic of mutual aid and inspired by the everyday inventiveness of people living between languages.
 She won Gulf Coast’s 2016 Prize (judged by Idra Novey) for her “fierce and lyrical” translations of the twentieth century poet Marigloria Palma.
 In 2018, she collaborated with Raquel Salas Rivera, Ricardo Maldonado, and Erica Mena on the bilingual anthology Puerto Rico en mi corazón to raise money for hurricane relief.
 In 2020, she translated Nicole Cecilia Delgado’s book-length essay A Mano / By Hand for Ugly Duckling Presse.
 Over the next three years, she will serve on the translation team for the Mellon-funded Puerto Rican Literature Project.

 Carina’s work across genres has been supported by fellowships from MacDowell, Yaddo, Hedgebrook, CriticalMinded, the Blue Mountain Center, the Robert Silvers Foundation, the Bread Loaf Writers’ Conference, the Banff Centre for Literary Translation, and the Latinx poetry collective CantoMundo.